CharlottaG/KnitCo/README.md

 ## User Experience (UX)

-At Knit&Co, we prioritize a seamless and enjoyable user experience throughout your shopping journey.
+At Knit & Co, we prioritize a seamless and enjoyable user experience throughout your shopping journey.
 Our UX design not only focuses on ease of use but also adheres to accessibility standards and guidelines to ensure everyone can navigate and interact with our website effectively.

 ### UX Design
 - **Smooth Checkout Process**: Our checkout flow ensures a hassle-free experience with pre-populated order information, reducing the time and effort required to complete a purchase.